How to enable remote debugging for Chrome browser, supports Windows and MacOS, Linux

 4. Enter the following command in the terminal and press Enter:

-5. Chrome browser will start in debug mode and listen on port 9222 to accept remote debugging connections.
+5. The Chrome browser will start in debug mode and listen on port 9222 to accept remote debugging connections.